Froschie/sma-query/README.md

 ```

-PS: sorry for some mix of German and English names.
-That happened during translation and I was simply too lazy to adapt my already present InflusDB data.
+*Note: sorry for some mix of German and English names.
+That happened during translation and I was simply too lazy to adapt my already present InflusDB data.*